Is Global Warming Real?

 6. Rising Sea Level

 As nature functions by depending on the other element, the repercussions of the damaged element are visible on the other.
 With the frozen bodies melting away under the light of global warming, the sea level has seen an increased level.
 Data also reflects the rate of the rising levels to be almost double when compared to the 20th century.
 The alarming truth to the fact is that the pace at which the sea level is rising is only increasing with every passing year.
+Hopefully these points helps you decide if, Is Global Warming Real?

 7. Thinning ozone layer